henrycatalinismith/ppl/gh-pages/development/changelog/index.md

 ### 1.22.2

+See the [Bash integration guide](/documentation/integration/bash) for details of how to install the updated completion function to your system.
 Another bugfix release, fixing the [broken `--delete` option](https://github.com/h2s/ppl/issues/33) of [`ppl phone`](/documentation/commands/phone).